Can I Enroll in a Medicare Supplement Plan at Any Time?

 Can I Enroll at Any Other Times?

-The only time you can sign up outside of the Open Enrollment Period is if you have guaranteed issue rights.
+You can only sign up outside of the Open Enrollment Period if you have guaranteed issue rights.

-- Are you a member of a Medicare Advantage plan leaving the federal Medicare program or no longer servicing your area?
+- If you are a member of a Medicare Advantage plan leaving the federal Medicare program.

-- Have moved out of your Medicare Advantage plan service area.
+- You’ve moved out of your Medicare Advantage plan service area.

-- Are you a Medicare beneficiary with an employer or union health insurance plan that is terminating?
+- You are a Medicare beneficiary with an employer or union health insurance plan that is terminating.

-- Joined a Medicare Advantage plan last year for the first time and now want to switch back to a Medigap policy.
+- You joined a Medicare Advantage plan for the first time last year and want to switch back to a Medigap policy.

-Four states have guaranteed issue rights for beneficiaries 65 and older.
-If you are 65 or older, you can enroll outside of the Open Enrollment period without being subject to medical underwriting.
+State-Specific Exceptions: Four states—Connecticut, Maine, Massachusetts, and New York — have guaranteed issue rights for beneficiaries 65 and older.
+If you are 65 or older and live in one of these states, you can enroll outside the Open Enrollment Period without being subject to medical underwriting.

-The insurance company can impose a six-month waiting period if you buy a Medicare Supplement plan outside of your open enrollment period and have a pre-existing condition.
+It’s important to be aware that the insurance company can impose a six-month waiting period if you buy a Medicare Supplement plan outside of your Open Enrollment Period and have a pre-existing condition.

 The carrier will cover other health conditions but can refuse to cover out-of-pocket costs relating to the pre-existing condition.
 After the pre-existing condition waiting period ends, the insurance carrier will cover those costs.